16 Reasons Appraisals Come In Low

 Appraisals can come in low for a variety of reasons.
 Many factors are at play including market conditions, the appraiser doing the work, the subject property being appraised and the comps.
 Sometimes the appraisal is not even low; misplaced expectations were merely set too high.

-There are preventative measures sellers and real estate agents can take prior to the appraisal to help reduce the odds of a low appraisal.
+There are measures sellers and real estate agents can take prior to the appraisal to help reduce the odds of a low appraisal.
 And there are countermeasures that can be taken after a low appraisal.